exercism/docs/building/tracks/stories/arrays.elyses-enchantments.md

 ## Alternative version

-An alternative version of the story uses **you** (the student) as actor, and focusses on re-arranging the deck only.
+An alternative version of the story uses **you** (the student) as actor, and focuses on re-arranging the deck only.

 ### Story